 Also, remember that you must practice a routine to get it down.
 No one learns new choreography (even on Broadway) and has it down after reviewing the moves once.
 Even the professionals mix up the moves at times, but they just keep at it.
 Families must do the same and practice the new moves.
 These could include listening even when you feel like you have the “right answer”, noticing how your words impact the person you are talking with, or pushing yourself by trying to communicate better through touch because you know that your family member needs that.
 When missteps happen or someone forgets and starts doing the old dance, instead of letting that come between you, join together, and encourage each other to practice the new dance.

 Often, families can choreograph their dance together but sometimes they may need help.
 Family Therapy can provide a space for discovery of new moves.
 A therapist, like a seasoned choreographer, would be able to help integrate each family members styles into a beautiful dance that is ever-evolving.
-If your family is interested in exploring your dance and figuring out some new moves, please contact me.
+If your family is interested in exploring your dance and figuring out some new moves, please contact me, a family therapist in Spokane, WA.
 I would be happy to discuss how I may be able to help.